Dark Storm: Exclusive PIPA offer direct from 1. Nat. Carenthan winner ‘Black National’

 My expectations are, based on both performance and fairly tight genetics, is that they will breed clones of themselves.
 Check back with me in November and we shall find out!
-Children from this pair are $500.
-(SOLD OUT: Randy Parker -h, Jay Holder -c)
+Two children available from this pair and are $500 each.
+(SOLD: Randy Parker -h, SOLD: Jay Holder -c)

 The Kastle Black Pair